gvwilson/sdxjs/src/build-manager/index.md

 and CSV doesn't represent nesting particularly gracefully.

-We are going to create our build manager in stages, so we start by writing a simple <span g="driver" i="software design!driver">driver</span> that loads a JavaScript source file, creates an object of whatever class that file exports, and runs the `.build` method of that object with the rest of the command-line parameters:
+We are going to create our build manager in stages, so we start by writing a simple [% i "software design!driver" %][% g driver %]driver[% /g %][% /i %] that loads a JavaScript source file, creates an object of whatever class that file exports, and runs the `.build` method of that object with the rest of the command-line parameters: